vinicius-damin/Aspect-based-sentiment-analysis---Hackaton-Klabin/README.md

 Example: feature_sentiment("Gostei do meu chefe mas odiei meu sálario")

 This repository has folders and archives of a django project, just ignore them.

+To push this repository it was necessary to use Git lfs and this line of code: git lfs migrate import --include="*.pickle"